-- The River District Bicycle and Pedestrian Study: Adopted by the Danville Metropolitan Planning Organization (MPO) in May 2017, this study recommends the installation of bicycle commuter stations at key destinations of Danville's River District (FIGURE V-5).
-Danville Transit is encouraged to work with the City of Danville Departments of Public Works and Community Development to install a bicycle commuter station at or near the Danville Transit Center, as recommended within the Study.
+- at or near the Danville Transit Center, as recommended within the Study.
 Additionally, the Study also recommends that a bicycle commuter station should be installed at the Danville Community Market; this should be seriously considered especially if Amtrak expands passenger rail service to include times that are more convenient for the traveling public.
-Furthermore, bicycle commuter stations should be located at Park & Ride lots in the towns of Chatham, Gretna, and Hurt if constructed to facilitate multimodal transportation. - Wayfinding & Signage: Install and/or improve signage at strategic locations to effectively communicate locations for accessing various transportation modes/alternatives.
+Furthermore, bicycle commuter stations should be located at Park & Ride lots in the towns of Chatham, Gretna, and Hurt if constructed to facilitate multimodal transportation. - Wayfinding & Signage: Install and/or improve signage at strategic locations to effectively communicate to locations for accessing various transportation modes/alternatives.
 If Park & Ride lots are constructed in the towns of Chatham, Gretna, and Hurt, RIDE Solutions is encouraged to install "Try Carpooling" signage at these locations to promote carpooling.
-Such signage is consistent with the VTrans 2045 identified need for TDM along the U.S. Route 29 corridor. - Transit Stop Improvements: Danville Transit and the City of Danville are encouraged to install seating and shelters at bus stops, particularly those which are heavily used and located in disadvantaged communities to a) provide safe, comfortable waiting areas for transit users, and b) to further encourage use of the transit system. - Multimodal Focus: The City of Danville and the urbanized portion of Pittsylvania County are encouraged to fully integrate the bicycle and pedestrian network together with transit and other modes.
+Such signage is consistent with the VTrans 2045 identified need for TDM along the U.S. Route 29 corridor. - Transit Stop Improvements: Danville Transit and the City of Danville are encouraged to install seating and shelters at bus stops, particularly those which are heavily used and located in disadvantaged communities to a) provide safe, comfortable waiting areas for transit users, and b) to further encourage use of the transit system. - Multimodal Focus: The City of Danville and the urbanized portion of Pittsylvania County are encouraged to fully integrate the bicycle and pedestrian network together with transit and other modes. - Riverside Drive Studies: Utilize the Riverside Drive Corridor Improvement Study as a basis to install sidewalks and bus bays along the corridor.
+This can be complemented with other transit improvements such as public bus shelters and seating at busy stops. - Westover Drive Study: The City of Danville is encouraged to implement recommendations from the Westover Drive Road Diet Feasibility Assessment and explore opportunities to connect/extend bicycle infrastructure from this corridor to surrounding neighborhoods and roadways. - Riverwalk Trail Improvements: Implement recommendations

-- Riverside Drive Studies: Utilize the Riverside Drive Corridor Improvement Study as a basis to install sidewalks and bus bays along the corridor.
-This can be complemented with other transit improvements such as public bus shelters and seating at busy stops. - Westover Drive Study: The City of Danville is encouraged to implement recommendations from the Westover Drive Road Diet Feasibility Assessment and explore opportunities to connect/extend bicycle infrastructure from this corridor to surrounding neighborhoods and roadways. - Riverwalk Trail Improvements: Implement recommendations within the updated City of Danville Trails Plan to link the trail with surrounding neighborhoods and activity centers.
+- within the updated City of Danville Trails Plan to link the trail with surrounding neighborhoods and activity centers.
 This effort will be critical to establishing the Danville Riverwalk Trail as a transportation asset in addition to a recreational resource (FIGURE V-6).
-Efforts are being made by the City to obtain funding to provide pedestrian infrastructure in the Piedmont Drive shopping area; the City is also encouraged to link this retail-intensive location to the Danville Riverwalk Trail via a trail spur.
+Efforts are being made by the City to obtain funding to provide pedestrian infrastructure in the Piedmont Drive shopping area; the City is also encouraged to link this retail-intensive location to the Danville Riverwalk Trail via a trail spur. - Bike Signage: "Beaches to Bluegrass Trail" and/or "Share the Road" signage is recommended to be placed on the Beaches to Bluegrass Trail/Priority Corridor through western Danville and Pittsylvania County to promote utilization of the network via active transportation.
+Additionally, efforts should be made to connect this corridor with the developing Southern Virginia Mega Site at Berry Hill (traversing the northern fringe of the site), to promote access for active transportation to the site.